yushan777/ComfyUI-Y7-SBS-2Dto3D/README.md

 >   - **mode**:
 >     - Parallel: For parallel viewing (left eye sees left image, right sees right image)
 >     - Cross-eyed: For cross-eyed viewing (left eye sees right image and vice versa) - useful to check the effect if you do not have a 3D device.
->   - **depth_blur_strength**: Controls how much to blur the depth map transitions (3-15, odd values only).
-Higher values create smoother depth transitions but may lose detail.
+>   - **depth_blur_strength**: Controls how much to blur the depth map transitions (3-33, odd values only).
+>     - Lower values for sharper depth separation between objects or layers.
+>     - Higher values for smoother transitions between depth planes, though this may introduce some distortion in some images.
 > </details>